 The letters in capitals show the categories of entitlement covered by the European Community Directive.
 National categories are shown in smaller letters.

-Back of licence
+Back of the licence

 Pictogram entitlement categories (9)

 These illustrations are representations of types of vehicles in those categories shown.
 Further information on the vehicles you are entitled to drive

 Valid from (10)